Nathanlloyd7/DriveAwAI/README.md

 04.10.19
 Only small change today, got the save and load features working for the radio buttons on motor settings.
 Not as clean as I would like but it gets the job done.
 Next stage will be getting the loaded variables for the menu to actually interact with the panels

+13.10.19
+Videopanel added in, opencv needed for videostream as there is some complications when threading rpicam.
+Had a majority of the code done a few days ago but got stuck due to unfamiliarity with open cv syntax.
+Tried to use params where they weren't needed, but it is fixed now and working.
+Might look to add a menu that changes view by an open cv filter.
+"Night vision" Etc. Also looking to add "security features" where I can make use of the touch sensors on the explorer hat and make a password system.